BrainCircuitsBehaviorLab/village/docs/source/system_operation/corridor.md

-## Calibrate and Test Corridor Components
+## Corridor & Hardware Calibration

 The corridor elements must be calibrated.
 Navigate to the `MONITOR` Screen: